ctphoenix/Python-Course-Material/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:8b40a3f09f
 ## Exercise 2a

-The ratio of the areas of a circle and the square inscribing it is `pi / 4`.
+Consider a circle enclosed by a square.
+The ratio of their areas is `pi / 4`.
 In this six-part exercise, we will find a way to approximate this value.

 *** =instructions
-- Using the math library, calculate and print the value of pi / 4.
+- Using the `math` library, calculate and print the value of `pi / 4`.

 *** =hint
 - The `math` library contains a float `pi` --- try using that!